 Bugs are rarely welcome guests.
 They can wreak havoc on your garden, mount assaults on your lawn, and leave itchy bites all over you and your pets.
-The problem is that many of the active ingredients found in conventional pesticides like Cutter Backyard Bug Control and Ortho Home Defense are toxic.
+Pet safe pesticides are vital to keep your dog protected!
+The problem is that many of the active ingredients found in conventional pesticides like Cutter Backyard Bug Control and Ortho Home Defense are toxic!

 If overexposed, your dog can become poisoned.
 But even when you use high-powered pesticides properly, trace amounts can build up inside your dog (and you).
 Eventually, those chemicals can cause serious medical problems, including cancer and respiratory failure.

-Using pet-safe pesticides are the best way to protect you, your dog, and ultimately the environment.
+Using pet safe pesticides is the best way to protect you, your dog, and ultimately the environment.
 We compiled a list of some of the most low-risk pesticides on the market.
-We also chose a few top picks that are classified by the EPA as ‘minimum risk pesticides’ — the safest types of products available.
+We also chose a few top picks that are classified by the EPA as ‘minimum risk pesticides’—the safest types of products available.

 |Natural Chemistry Natural Botanical Yard & Kennel Spray™||Yard, home, & mosquitoes|

 |Spectracide® Weed & Grass Killer Concentrate||Lawn care & weed control|

 |Agralawn Crabgrass Control||Lawn care & weed control|